-COST: FREE TO \$\$ (if utilizing a managed cache solution) SPEED IMPROVEMENT: HIGH When properly configured, caching content on your server is the number 1 way to drastically improve the speed of your website while also reducing the stress on your website servers.
-Server Caching sets up a cache directly in front of your origin web server, so you can store copies of files which multiple users can access without needing to go back to your web server.
+If utilizing a managed cache solution

+When properly configured, caching content on your server is the number one way to drastically improve the speed of your website while also reducing the stress on your website servers.
+Server caching sets up a cache directly in front of your origin web server, so you can store copies of files which multiple users can access without needing to go back to your web server.
 The first visitor to a website after a cache has been installed or cleared will be directed to the web server, which will then send a copy of the pages to both the cache and the end-user.
 The next time someone requests the same pages, the cache will be able to directly fulfill their request, resulting in shorter page load times.

-Here's an illustration of how server caching, which can be implemented on one server or through a globally distributed Content Delivery Network, works:
+Here's an illustration of how server caching, which can be implemented on one server or through a globally distributed CDN or modern Edge Compute Platform, works:

-There are multiple open-source options for server caching, which is more complex than browser caching but also will have a bigger impact on your website performance.
+There are multiple open-source options for server caching; these solutions are more complex than browser caching but will have a bigger impact on your website performance.
 We recommend Varnish Cache, a best-in-class caching solution that is designed to respond to requests extremely quickly.
 Varnish Cache can be configured to cache all sorts of files, including full HTML documents for maximum performance improvements.
 To install Varnish Cache yourself, visit the Varnish Cache website to download the latest version.
-If you would like to install Varnish Cache on a global CDN which provides easy, pre-set configuration options, sign up for a trial of section.io or contact us.
-Use a Content Delivery Network COST: \$ to \$\$ DIFFICULTY LEVEL: MEDIUM TO HIGH (depending on which CDN you choose)
+If you would like to install Varnish Cache on a global Edge Compute Platform which provides easy, pre-set configuration options, contact Section for a free trial.

+8. Use A Content Delivery Network (CDN) or Modern Edge Compute Platform